Doubly robust and computationally efficient high-dimensional variable selection: Best of both worlds: Tower PCM

 \subsection{The tower PCM algorithm}

-The computational bottleneck in the application of the PCM test (Algorithm~\ref{alg: pcm}) is the repeated application of regressions to obtain $\E[\pry \mid \prx_{\minus j}]$ for each $j$.
-Our key observation is that if we compute estimates $\lawhat(\prx)$ and $\widehat m(\prx) \equiv \widehat{\E}[\pry \mid \prx]$ (as in the first two steps of the HRT), then we can construct estimates of $\E[\pry \mid \prx_{\minus j}]$ for each $j$ without doing any additional regressions.
+The computational bottleneck in the application of the PCM test (Algorithm~\ref{alg: pcm}) is the repeated application of regressions to obtain $\E[\ey \mid \rx{\mj}]$ for each $j$.
+Our key observation is that if we compute estimates $\lawhat(\rx)$ and $\widehat m(\rx) \equiv \widehat{\E}[\ey \mid \rx]$ (as in the first two steps of the HRT), then we can construct estimates of $\E[\ey \mid \rx{\mj}]$ for each $j$ without doing any additional regressions.
 Indeed, note that by the tower property of expectation, we have

-To compute the quantity $\widehat m_j$, we can use conditional resampling based on $\lawhat(\prx_j \mid \prx_{\minus j})$.
+To compute the quantity $\widehat m_j$, we can use conditional resampling based on $\lawhat(\ex{j} \mid \rx{\mj})$.
 Unlike the HRT, however, the goal of conditional resampling is to compute expectations rather than tail probabilities, and therefore, much fewer conditional resamples are required.
+Note that in the case where the $\ex{j}$ are discrete, no resampling is required at all.
 Equipped with $\widehat m_j$, we can proceed as in the PCM test by computing products of residuals

 and constructing the test statistic

 which we expect is asymptotically normal under the null hypothesis.
 This yields the test

 These steps lead to Algorithm~\ref{alg: tpcm}.